-When I was in India two months ago, I witnessed on the TV screen, the Kerala Police on order from the government brutally removing the protesters against an impending BOT toll collection at Palliakkara, a place on the Mannuthy -Idappally national highway.
+When I was in India two months ago, I witnessed on the TV screen, the

 The protest in the context of India’s neo-liberal market projects, noted for non-participation and support by trade unions or major political parties including the C.P.M (Communist Party of India, Marxixst) noted for its interest in socialist causes, is dubbed as a new social phenomenon.
 It showcases the Kerala publics’ direct answer to toll collection on their roads.
 A hunger strike, started as part of the protest, since 19 February 2012 is still on, as per my knowledge.